 Basic math skills

-Ability to define problems, collect data, analyze data, establish facts, and draw valid conclusions.
-Ability to interpret and deal with several abstract and concrete variables.
+Ability to define problems, collect data, establish facts, and draw valid conclusions.

 The employee will need to be able to provide his/her own transportation.

 The work environment characteristics described here are representative of those an

 employee encounters while performing the essential functions of this job.

 Reasonable accommodations may be made to enable individuals with disabilities

 The noise level in the work environment is usually moderate.

 Please send resume and letter of interest to: